CITCOM-project/CausalTestingFramework/paper/paper.md

 However, this requires the software to be executed repeatedly for each set of parameters of interest, so is computationally expensive, and is constrained to testing properties over software inputs that can be directly and precisely controlled.
 Statistical Metamorphic Testing cannot be used to test properties that relate internal variables or outputs to each other, since these cannot be controlled a priori.

-By employing domain knowledge in the form of a causal graph --- a lightweight model specifying the expected relationships between key software variables --- the CTF circumvents both of these problems by enabling models to be tested using pre-existing runtime data.
+By employing domain knowledge in the form of a causal graph --- a lightweight model specifying the expected relationships between key software variables --- the CTF overcomes the limitations of Statistical Metamorphic Testing by enabling models to be tested using pre-existing runtime data.
 The CTF is written in Python but is language agnostic in terms of the system under test.
 All that is required is a set of properties to be validated, a causal model, and a set of software runtime data.

 # Causal Testing
-Causal Testing [@clark2023testing] has four main steps, outlined in \ref{fig:schematic}.
+Causal Testing [@clark2023testing] has four main steps, outlined in Figure \ref{fig:schematic}.
-Firstly, the user supplies a causal model, which takes the form of a directed acyclic graph (DAG) where an edge $X \to Y$ represents variable $X$ having a direct causal effect on variable $Y$.
+Firstly, the user supplies a causal model, which takes the form of a directed acyclic graph (DAG) [@pearl2009causality] where an edge $X \to Y$ represents variable $X$ having a direct causal effect on variable $Y$.
 Secondly, the user supplies a set of causal properties to be tested.
 Such properties can be generated from the causal DAG [@clark2023metamorphic]: for each $X \to Y$ edge, a test to validate the presence of a causal effect is generated, and for each missing edge, a test to validate independence is generated.
 The user may also refine tests to validate the nature of a particular relationship.
 Next, the user supplies a set of runtime data in the form of a table with each column representing a variable and rows containing the value of each variable for a particular run of the software.
-Finally, the CTF automatically validates the causal properties by using the causal DAG and data to calculate a causal effect estimate, and validating this against the expected causal relationship.
+Finally, the CTF automatically validates the causal properties by using the causal DAG to identify a statistical estimand [@pearl2009causality] (essentially a set of features in the data which must be controlled for), calculate a causal effect estimate from the supplied data, and validating this against the expected causal relationship.

 ![Causal Testing workflow.\label{fig:schematic}](../images/schematic.png)